jdelarosaizq/devops-playground/README.md

 Although we will be using a public repo in Github you will need a token to download artifacts from workflows.
 You can create one from:
 `Profile -> Settings -> Developer setting -> Tokens (classic)
 `
-Export your token to a variable in your shell:
-`export GITUB_TOKEN=[your token here]
-`
 ## How it works?
 The idea is to interact with a local Kubernetes cluster using Github actions.
 Normally you would use a cloud service to interact from Github workflows, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands.
 After a pipeline is finished we can apply the changes in our local cluster by running this script:
-`./run-pipeline.sh OWNER REPO ARTIFACT_NAME
+`./run-pipeline.sh OWNER REPO ARTIFACT_NAME TOKEN
 `
 i.e.:
-`./run-pipeline.sh jdelarosaizq devops-playground push-branches `
+`./run-pipeline.sh jdelarosaizq devops-playground push-branches [TOKEN HERE] `

 ## Our expectations